myronschippers/todo-list-react-tutorial/README.md

     export default store;
     ```

+    > Note: We already used the leveraged `combineReducers` function in our `_root.reducers.js` module so we can use the module directly as the first argument passed toe `createStore()`.

 1. supply the `<Provider>` component in `index.js` with the store that has been created:

-    > Note: The `<Provider>` component must always be supplied a redux store via the store attribute on the component element.

     ```JS
     import * as serviceWorker from './serviceWorker';